3tw/colored-pages/README.md

 [Below](#utility-classes) you can find an extensive list of utility classes used by this version of Colored Pages.

-++ When assigning values to color themes keep in mind that certain combinations of colors might not  work while others do.
++ When assigning values to color themes keep in mind that certain combinations of colors might not  work while others do.
 More often than not you will find yourself using certain keys for dark or bold colors, while reserving others for light shades.

 #### IV.
 Add custom data attribute

 Finally, to use Colored Pages themes add data attribute *"data-clp-theme"* to the body.
-The value of this attribute should be *clp-theme-* + *index of the theme*.
+The value of this attribute should be *'clp-theme-'* + *'index of the theme'*.

 ```html
 <body data-clp-theme="clp-theme-02">